FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 equivalent to the electrical supply requirement for 700 households.
 This facility earns a

-considerable annual income for the Council.---
+considerable annual income for the Council.
+---
 3

 **Landfill Gate Fees**